caroysMSFT/MSFTProjects/README.md

 This uses template .json files from an Azure dashboard (microsoft.portal/dashboards), and creates a dashboard .json file with all available metrics, with multiple resources added to each graph.

 This lets you look at the metrics of a pool of resources, one at a time, on one pane of glass to find outliers.
-Works (so far) with any resource type.
+May not work with sub-resources (think: VMSS instances, Cosmos databases)

+$vms = @('/subscriptions/e36582a6-9e0c-4644-9b78-592ffe29a705/resourceGroups/appgwenv/providers/Microsoft.Compute/virtualMachines/newaspx',
+'/subscriptions/e36582a6-9e0c-4644-9b78-592ffe29a705/resourceGroups/APPGWENV/providers/Microsoft.Compute/virtualMachines/neweraspx',
+'/subscriptions/e36582a6-9e0c-4644-9b78-592ffe29a705/resourceGroups/AppGWEnv/providers/Microsoft.Compute/virtualMachines/newjeaspx')

+.\AZVMDashboard.ps1 -ResourceList $vms -DashboardName "Cary's Dashboard" -OutputFile carydash.json -OpenNotepad $true

+Parameters:

+ResourceList - should be an array of resourceID's DashboardName - the displayname of the output dashboard file Outputfile - The JSON file name (or full path) you want it to spit out OpenNotepad - a lazy way of getting a look at the fruits of your labor.
+Should be boolean value (default is $false)